NCEAS/eml/docs/eml-semantic-annotation-primer.md

 A: Actual RDF (XML) is shown in the code blocks of [Example 3](#rdf-eml-example-3) and [Example 4](#rdf-eml-example-4).

-RDF is a data model based on triples, each of which has three components: a subject, predicate, and object, that are should be constructed of dereferenceable URIs.
+RDF is a data model based on triples, each of which has three components: a subject, predicate, and object, that are constructed of dereferenceable URIs.
 RDF triples can be "serialized" in several syntaxes, including XML, JSON-LD, Turtle, N-Triples, and others.
 These syntaxes are isomorphic, such that translations of RDF graphs from one serialization to another are available-- enabling consistent interpretation by machines.

 For human interpretation  the most straightforward serialization of RDF graphs